Woolly mammoth: Diet

 Food at various stages of digestion has been found in the intestines of several woolly mammoths, giving a good picture of their diet.
 Woolly mammoths sustained themselves on plant food, mainly grasses and sedges, which were supplemented with herbaceous plants, flowering plants, shrubs, mosses, and tree matter.
 The composition and exact varieties differed from location to location.
-Woolly mammoths needed a varied diet to support their growth, like modern elephants.
-An adult of 6 tons would need to eat 180 kg daily, and may have foraged as long as 20 hours every day.
-The two-fingered tip of the trunk was probably adapted for picking up the short grasses of the last ice age (Quaternary glaciation, 2.58 million years ago to present) by wrapping around them, whereas modern elephants curl their trunks around the longer grass of their tropical environments.
+Woolly mammoths needed a varied diet to support their growth, similar to modern elephants.
+An adult of 6 tonnes would need to eat 180 kg daily and may have foraged as long as 20 hours every day.
+The two-fingered tip of the trunk was probably adapted for picking up the short grasses of the last ice age (Quaternary glaciation, 2.58 million years ago to present) by wrapping around them.
+In contrast, modern elephants curl their trunks around the longer grass of their tropical environments.
 The trunk could be used for pulling off large grass tufts, delicately picking buds and flowers, and tearing off leaves and branches where trees and shrubs were present.
 The "Yukagir mammoth" had ingested plant matter that contained spores of dung fungus.
 Isotope analysis shows that woolly mammoths fed mainly on C3 plants, unlike horses and rhinos.

 Scientists identified milk in the stomach and faecal matter in the intestines of the mammoth calf "Lyuba".
 The faecal matter may have been eaten by "Lyuba" to promote development of the intestinal microbes necessary for digestion of vegetation, as is the case in modern elephants.
-An isotope analysis of woolly mammoths from Yukon showed that the young nursed for at least 3 years, and were weaned and gradually changed to a diet of plants when they were 2–3 years old.
-This is later than in modern elephants and may be due to a higher risk of predator attack or difficulty in obtaining food during the long periods of winter darkness at high latitudes.
+An isotope analysis of woolly mammoths from Yukon showed that the young nursed for at least 3 years and were weaned and gradually changed to a diet of plants when they were 2–3 years old.
+This is later than in modern elephants and may be due to a higher risk of predator attack or difficulty obtaining food during the long winter darkness at high latitudes.

-The molars were adapted to their diet of coarse tundra grasses, with more enamel plates and a higher crown than their earlier, southern relatives.
-The woolly mammoth chewed its food by using its powerful jaw muscles to move the mandible forwards and close the mouth, then backwards while opening; the sharp enamel ridges thereby cut across each other, grinding the food.
-The ridges were wear-resistant to enable the animal to chew large quantities of food, which often contained grit.
-Woolly mammoths may have used their tusks as shovels to clear snow from the ground and reach the vegetation buried below, and to break ice to drink.
-This is indicated on many preserved tusks by flat, polished sections up to 30 cm long, as well as scratches, on the part of the surface that would have reached the ground (especially at their outer curvature).
+The molars were adapted to their diet of coarse tundra grasses, with more enamel plates and a higher crown than their earlier southern relatives.
+The woolly mammoth chewed its food using its powerful jaw muscles to move the mandible forwards and close the mouth, then backward while opening; the sharp enamel ridges cut across each other, grinding the food.
+The ridges were wear-resistant, enabling the animal to chew large quantities of food, often containing grit.
+Woolly mammoths may have used their tusks as shovels to clear snow from the ground, reach the vegetation buried below, and break ice to drink.
+This is indicated on many preserved tusks by flat, polished sections up to 30 cm long, as well as scratches on the part of the surface that would have reached the ground (especially at their outer curvature).
 The tusks were used for obtaining food in other ways, such as digging up plants and stripping off bark.